Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 An administrator will view the database containing all listings, and select the "Delete Listing" button next to the data entry.
 This will issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
 Should the administrator press "Confirm", a prompt will appear with a textbox asking the administrator to file a reason for deletion.
 The admin will fill in a relevant reason, and press "Okay".
 The data entry will be removed from the database, and a message to the lister will be sent with the reason specified for deletion.
 Otherwise the administrator will press "Cancel" resulting in the prompt disappearing and no changes occurring to the database.

 **Task 6: Logout.
 (Prerequisites: Task 1)**
-An administrator will press the "Log out" button in the top right corner of the management tool, which will take the user back to the log in page.
+An administrator will press the "Logout" button in the top right corner of the management tool, which will take the user back to the login page.

 **Task 7: Creating an account using Subby sign-up interface.**
 The user has navigated to the home page of Subby.
 The user will press the "Register" button in the top right corner of the website, which will create an overlay over the current page prompting the user to enter the following information: